OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ### Black-box Testing

-Follow these steps to retrieve the keyboard cache:

-1. Reset your iOS device keyboard cache by going through:
+Reset your iOS device keyboard cache by going through:

-2. Settings > General > Reset > Reset Keyboard Dictionary
+Settings > General > Reset > Reset Keyboard Dictionary

-3. Proceed to use the application's functionalities.
+Proceed to use the application's functionalities.
 Identify the functions which allow users to enter sensitive data.

-4. Dump the keyboard cache file dynamic-text.dat at the following directory: /private/var/mobile/Library/Keyboard/
+Dump the keyboard cache file dynamic-text.dat at the following directory:
+/private/var/mobile/Library/Keyboard/

-5. Look for sensitive data such as username, email addresses, credit card numbers, etc.If the sensitive data can be obtained through the keyboard cache file, it fails this test.
+Look for sensitive data such as username, email addresses, credit card numbers, etc.
+If the sensitive data can be obtained through the keyboard cache file, it fails this test.

 ### White-box Testing

 [Describe how to test for this issue using static and dynamic analysis techniques.
 This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

-Look for sensitive input fields such as email addresses, usernames, passwords, credit card numbers, etc.

-For fields that require masked output such as password, check if the text field secureTextEntry is set to True:
-- textField.secureTextEntry = TRUE;

-For fields that are considered sensitive data, ensure that autocorrectionType is set to False:
-- textField.autocorrectionType = FALSE; // or use  UITextAutocorrectionTypeNo

-By default, all text fields will have auto correction enabled and it will be automatically cached into the keyboard dynamic text file.

 ### Remediation